conda/governance/CODE_OF_CONDUCT.md

 ## CoC Representatives

 Every conda Organization associated event will have named CoC Committee members or *CoC representatives* that are the first point of contact for that event.
 Who these people are will be clearly and frequently communicated to event participants.
-CoC representatives are used when there are no committee members participating in the event.
+CoC approved representatives are used when there are no committee members participating in the event.

 ## Live Events: Reporting and Actions
 At conda Organization events, Code of Conduct committee members or representatives will attempt to gather and write down [information](#what-to-include-in-a-report) from anyone making a verbal report at a live event.
 Recording the details in writing is exceedingly important in order for us to effectively respond to reports.
 If event staff write down a report taken verbally, then the person making the report will be asked to review the written report for accuracy.

 For reports made during live events, or in any situation where urgent action is needed:

 * Any two (or more) event organizers, event staff, CoC Committee members or CoC representatives can decide if immediate action is to be taken and what that action is.
 In exceptionally dangerous situations, this decision can be made by a single person.
 * These rapid decisions can be reconsidered during the event as more information becomes available.
 * The scope of any rapid decision is limited to the current event / situation.
 * The report, any related information, and any decisions and consequences will be reported to the full Code of Conduct Committee as soon as possible.